Doctors Note Logo

 Anti-Snore Tools: Finding a Mouthpiece That Actually Works

-Anti-snore mouthpieces such as mandibular advancement devices and tongue-retaining devices reposition the jaw or tongue to keep your airway open, offering a non-invasive, drug-free solution for snoring and mild sleep apnea.
+Anti-snore mouthpieces—including mandibular advancement devices (MADs) and tongue-retaining devices (TRDs)—work by repositioning the jaw or tongue to keep your airway open during sleep.
+These oral appliances offer a non-invasive, drug-free solution for snoring and mild obstructive sleep apnea.

 answer background